mertenar/microsoft-365-docs/microsoft-365/managed-desktop/get-ready/apps.md

 **App management**
 Microsoft may identify restricted applications which are not suitable for the modern workplace because of their system impact.
 When such an application is identified Microsoft will notify the customer and that application will need to be removed from the tenant.

+For more information on restricted app behaviors and app requirements, see [Microsoft Managed Desktop app requirements](mmd-app-requirements.md)

 ## Customer responsibilities
 The Office 365 Suite is core to Microsoft’s productivity offerings and is included in the Microsoft 365 License for all Microsoft Managed Desktop users.
 While Microsoft deploys, updates, and supports Office Applications to Microsoft Managed Desktop Devices there are still some areas for which the customer is responsible.
 - **Assign licenses** - Customers are responsible for assigning the appropriate licenses to end users for Office 365.